-Non-Executive Director (appointed 12 December 2019)
+Non-Executive Director

-Mr Ding was appointed as a Non-Executive Director on 12 December 2019.
-Mr Ding is the Chairman and executive director of Shougang Fushan Resources Group Ltd, Mount Gibson's second largest shareholder, and a director of Shougang Holding (Hong Kong) Limited.
-A senior engineer with a doctoral degree in ferrous metallurgy from the University of Science and Technology Beijing, Mr Ding has more than 30 years' experience in the steel and coal resources industry, having held a variety of senior management and executive roles since joining the Shougang Group Co., Ltd. in 1989.
+Mr Ding was appointed to the Board on 12 December 2019.
+Mr Ding is the Chairman and executive director of Hong Kong listed Shougang Fushan Resources Group Limited ("Shougang Fushan").
+Shougang Fushan is Mount Gibson's second largest shareholder with a 13.8% shareholding.
+Shougang Fushan also holds a 17.6% share interest in APAC Resources Limited, Mount Gibson's largest shareholder with a 36.3% shareholding.
+Mr. Ding is also a director of Shougang Holding (Hong Kong) Limited, a company wholly owned by Shougang Group Co., Ltd ("Shougang Group").
+A senior engineer with a doctoral degree in ferrous metallurgy from the University of Science and Technology Beijing, Mr Ding has more than 30 years' experience in the steel and coal resources industry, having held a variety of senior management and executive roles since joining the Shougang Group in 1989.